Psionyc/overfunded/Readme.md

 ## Frontend Development Challenges
 Challenges I faced during the frontend development process are:
 - Hexadecimal ChainID
+- Hexadecimal Comparism

 **Hexadecimal ChainID**: ChainIDs are naturally encoded as a decimal number on websites like https://chainlist.org but metamask requires hexadecimal chainIDs or it will throw an error

+**Hexadecimal Comparism**: Hexadecimals can be stored in different cases therefore comparing them directly gave a bug till it was compared under the same case...